MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-management/troubleshoot-update-rings.md

 On the Windows device, navigate to **Settings** > **Windows Updates** > **View Configured Update Policies** to view the policies managed by your organization.

-PLACEHOLDER FOR IMAGE - Caption: A screenshot of the Windows Update pane highlighting the "view configured update policies option.”
+PLACEHOLDER FOR IMAGE - Caption: A screenshot of the Windows Update pane, Advanced options, highlighting the "Configured update policies" option.

 Verify that the **Policy type** is *mobile device management*.

-PLACEHOLDER FOR IMAGE - Caption: A screenshot of the View configured update policies pane with the "Allow updates to be managed by” setting showing Mobile Device Management as the type.
+PLACEHOLDER FOR IMAGE - Caption: A screenshot of the Configured update policies pane with the "Set when Active Hours start” setting showing Mobile Device Management as the type.

 The update policies are configured by your mobile device management (MDM) solution, which is Intune in this scenario.
 However, it's possible that the update policy is coming from the on-premises Active Directory, which would have *Group Policy* as the **Policy type**.

-PLACEHOLDER FOR IMAGE - Caption: A screenshot of the View configured update policies pane with the "Allow updates to be managed by” setting showing the Group Policy type.
+PLACEHOLDER FOR IMAGE - Caption: A screenshot of the Configured update policies pane with the "Allow updates to be downloaded automatically over metered connections” setting showing the Group Policy as the type.

 ### Common conflicts between MDM and group policies